Ready to shape the future of graduate careers?

 Electrical engineer

 Working as an electrical engineer offers you the opportunity to use skills in mathematics, science and technology.
-Electrical engineers are often in high demand - from designing systems for appliances we use every day, to working on major projects like power solutions for towns, cities and power plants.
+These types of engineers are often in high demand – from designing systems for the appliances we use every day, to working on major projects like power solutions for towns, cities and power plants.

-There are numerous ways to get into electrical engineering; you can take the university route by studying for a degree in electronic and electrical engineering, offered by universities such as the University of Brighton, Cardiff Metropolitan, and Birmingham City University.
-UCAS has a great list of universities offering a degree in electrical engineering and similar.
+There are many ways to get into electrical engineering: you can take the university route by studying for a degree in Electronic and Electrical Engineering, offered by universities such as the University of Brighton, Cardiff Metropolitan and Birmingham City University.
+UCAS has a great list of universities offering degrees in these areas.

 Read our article about the skills and attributes you need to get into engineering to see if your skills match.

-Getting into mechanical engineering through a degree is often necessary for entry-level jobs - Coventry, De Montfort University, and many other universities offer full-time BEng degrees in mechanical engineering.
-Or, you can apply for an apprenticeship in mechanical engineering which is offered by several well-known companies, such as Land Rover and Nestle.
+A degree is often necessary for entry-level jobs – Coventry, De Montfort and many other universities offer full-time BEng degrees in Mechanical Engineering.
+Or you can apply for a mechanical engineering apprenticeship, which several well-known companies, such as Jaguar Land Rover and Nestlé, offer.
 Read our article on how to get into engineering without a BEng for more information.

-As well as academic qualifications, mechanical engineers must have good knowledge of maths and science, an understanding of how to find or fix faults, and have great time management skills.
+As well as academic qualifications, mechanical engineers must have a good knowledge of maths and science, an understanding of how to find or fix faults, and great time management skills.

 You can start your career in civil engineering with a Higher National Certificate (HNC) or a Higher National Diploma (HND).
-For example, Level 4 HNC in Civil Engineering or Level 5 HND in Construction and the Built Environment, which requires 1-2 A-Levels (or equivalent) and can be obtained by attending college or an apprenticeship.
-Or, take on a BEng or foundation degree in civil engineering (or equivalent) with a choice of multiple universities, including the University of East Anglia and the University of Plymouth.
+For example, a Level 4 HNC in Civil Engineering or a Level 5 HND in Construction and the Built Environment, which requires one or two A-levels (or equivalent), can be obtained by attending college or an apprenticeship.
+You can also take on a BEng or foundation degree in Civil Engineering (or equivalent) from a choice of multiple universities.
 Many also offer sandwich courses that give you the chance to take a year out of studying and replace it with a hands-on placement at a company of your choice.

-Some Marine Engineers work in an office, using high-tech computer software and tools for data analysis.
+Some marine engineers work in an office, using cutting-edge computer software and tools for data analysis.
 Others work at sea, carrying out maintenance on the ships they have built or designed.
-Marine Engineers must have the ability to repair and maintain machines and tools, have laser-focused attention to detail and a good knowledge of physics in particular.
+These kinds of engineers must have the ability to repair and maintain machines and tools, and have laser-focused attention to detail and a good knowledge of physics in particular.

-Entry requirements for a job as a marine engineer often require one of the following degrees (available at numerous universities, in particular, University of Strathclyde):
+Entry requirements for a job as a marine engineer often require one of the following degrees:

 • Marine Engineering